Start With the Right First Move

-If you invent something big, energy systems, medical devices, clean tech, or hardware that actually fixes real problems, your first decision matters more than most people realize.
+If you invent something big, energy systems, medical devices, clean tech, or hardware that solves real problems, your first decision matters more than most people realize.

 A lot of inventors make the same move.
-They aim for universities first.
+They look to universities first.
 Research centers.
 Incubators.
-Pitch days on campus.
+Campus pitch days.

 It sounds right.
 It feels official.

-But in many real cases, it slows everything down.
+But in many cases, it slows everything down.

 If your patent already solves a real-world problem, your fastest path usually isn’t a classroom.
-It’s the companies already living in that market, the ones with factories, supply chains, sales teams, and customers who are already waiting for better solutions.
+It’s the companies already operating in that space, the ones with factories, supply chains, sales teams, and customers actively looking for better solutions.

 That’s where momentum lives.